July 02 2013 11:43AM

 Looking at Poirier's numbers has me feeling a little better about this pick than I was beforehand.
 Really good EV/PP point split; when a guy scores 56 points at evens you know he's doing something right.
 However, he had a tonne of secondary assists - not a huge deal, but you can understand why that, combined with his NHLE, made him a late first-rounder.
-I'd rather have Shinkaruk (64/41.9%/37.2%/61.2%/1.34/33.1), but Poirier isn't a bad pick.
-He's just not as good as Shinkaruk on the face of the available evidence.
+I value the PP/EV split a lot, and he generated almost three shots per game.

 Klimchuk is basically the exact opposite: good percentage of team scoring and primary assists, but really poor EV/PP point splits.
 A lot of that is attributable (like it is with Monahan) to his team not being able to outplay the opposition at even strength, and, as a result, the PP numbers are inflated.
 I'd be willing to bet Porier and Klimchuk also played pretty tough competition.